3 Signs it Might Be Time to Rewrite Your Employee Benefits FAQs

 If you’re not careful, your FAQs could be creating confusion, frustration, and disengagement.
 Here are three signs your employees aren’t connecting with your FAQs…and it might be time to rewrite them.

 - Few employees seem to have read your benefits FAQs.

 Maybe you published benefits FAQs on your company intranet three years ago.
 However, during open enrollment, you notice a trend.

 Your benefits team consistently reports employees ask simplistic questions.
 They seem to only have basic information…even though you’ve covered many topics on your FAQs page.

 Maybe you need a campaign for your FAQs.

-But it’s also possible that your benefits FAQs aren’t meeting your employees’ needs.
+But it’s also possible your benefits FAQs aren’t meeting your employees’ needs.

 - Your FAQs page has a high bounce rate.